 I recently heard of a mother who lost her 16 year old son to suicide.
 Friends and family have offered their condolences, however many have come in judgement of her son’s actions and overly sympathetic towards the stigma of suicide.
 She hasn’t joined them in their projections, but rather says that she wants to honour her son’s choice and celebrate his life.

-What helps me most is the conscious choice to celebrate her pain.
-My intention is to welcome all of her experience, which helps me recognize how amazing it is that she trusts me with her dark thoughts.
-She bestows her need for support and understanding upon my love for her, and it’s my responsibility to not try to rescue her.
-The truth is, she’s safe in God’s embrace.
-She’s capable, resourceful and innocent.
+What helped me most was the conscious choice to celebrate her pain.
+I chose to welcome all of her experiences and recognize how sweet it was that she trusted me with her dark thoughts and raw emotions.
+She bestowed her need for support and understanding upon my love for her, and it was my responsibility not to try to rescue her.

 When it comes to grief, sometimes the only available choice we have is to listen.
 This calls for a leap of faith – journeying through our losses, as well as supporting others who are in pain.